slimit75/XPSDK/README.txt

 This section contains per-release notes for the history of the X-Plane SDK.

+X-Plane SDK Release 4.2.0 10/31/2025

+The 4.2.0 SDK includes new API functionality:

+ - New weather APIs allow plugins to specify weather at multiple points for custom weather that varies spatially.

+ - The weather info structure is extended to support new data fields.

+ - Extended texture ID enumerations to access the radar return texture for avionics drawing callbacks.

+ - Instances can be located using double precision coordinates, and can be set to automatically move to match scenery coordinate shifts.

+ - Extended cursor enumerations for display and avionic cursor callbacks.

+This version of the SDK requires X-Plane 12.3.0 or newer.
+This version of the SDK is compiled against FMOD 2.0.2.

+X-Plane SDK Release 4.1.2 1/6/2025

+Internal changes to support 'safe mode' in the simulator.

 X-Plane SDK Release 4.1.1 10/10/2024

 This is a bug fix to the SDK itself; the dylib link paths on the included